khwang0/2017F-COMP3111/Project/draft_presentation.md

 Please understand that we have 40 groups to present in two days which means one lecture we need to handle 10 groups, i.e. each group has at most 7 minutes after all.

-In order to keep a possible logistic, no powerpoint slide is allowed.
-No laptop is allowed.
+> In order to keep a possible logistic, ~~no powerpoint slide is allowed~~ No laptop is allowed.
 No live demo is allowed.
+>
+> You can project a PDF, a powerpoint slide, or a video.
+You should check if your file is playable in advance.
+> All presentation resources should be submitted to Canvas before 27/11/2017 5pm.
+TA will copy all the material to his portable harddisk.
+> If you decided to play a video, the length of the video must be less than 5 minutes.

-You will be able to play a video for at most 2 minutes.
-The other visual you can provide is a hard copy poster which you need to print 5 copies (A4 size) of it before the presentation and give them to the judge.
+~~You will be able to play a video for at most 2 minutes.~~ ~~The other visual ~~

+You need to provide a hard copy poster which you need to print 7 copies (A4 size) of it before the presentation and give them to the judge.
+Optionally, you can also print some sample dialog of your bot.
+The poster should include at least your group number and all names of the group members.

 If your group is late, it is very possible to be rescheduled to the last group of the presentation.